 2. Has a clear positioning, with an articulated unique value proposition with key differentiating factors against their competitors.

 3. Has defined clear goals and you know why they need you, aligning your marketing performance goals to the overall business goals.Valentin Radu, CEO at Omniconvert

 Outsource marketing infographic

 This is it folks!
 An article that had a little bit for everyone.

 We hope you picked up some useful info.
 The people that participated in the survey left a lot of great insights into all parts of the marketing outsourcing process and we tried to include as much of it as possible.

 It would be a missed opportunity if this piece finished without a short plug, so here it goes: if you are looking to outsource link building or content marketing services, feel free to get in touch via email or schedule a call.

-We’re always up for a chat to see how we can help you and if we are a good match.
+We’re always up for a chat to see if we are a good match and how we can help you.